emqx/emqx-builder/README.md

-NOTE: Must sync Dockerfile chages from main-4.4 branch!

-# Docker images for EMQX Builder
+# Docker images for building EMQX v5 or later packages

 This repo holds the Dockerfile and build scripts to build docker images which are used to build EMQX.

 The `main-4.4` branch is for EMQX 4.4 series.
-The `main` branch is for EMQX 5.0 series.
+The `main` branch is for EMQX 5.x series.

 ## OTP repo https://github.com/emqx/otp.git

 EMQX uses a forked Erlang/OTP with the tag scheme `<UPSTREAM_TAG>-N` where `N` is the build number which includes bug fixes to Erlang/OTP source code.
 For example: `OTP-24.1.5-1`

-## Add new OTP / Elixir versions to build

-When we need to support a new OTP or Elixir version for a bugfix release, we should add a new OTP tag to the list in RELEASE.md

-for example, after `5.0.0-otp24.1.5-1` is released, in case there is a bug found in OTP which requires OTP `24.2-1`, we should add `+ OTP-24.2-1` to the list.
-For Elixir, once `1.13.2` is released, for example, it should be added as `+ Elixir-1.13.2` to the list.

-This list should be append-only in case we want to rebuild an old EMQX tag, we can still find an up-to-date docker image for it.

 ## Image tag scheme